lucianocastr/manualesS/_manuales/en/cuora-neo/altas-bajas-modificaciones.md

 IMPORTANT: At [Menu - CRUD's - subsection Advertisement](../altas-bajas-modificaciones/index.html#publicidades "Menu - CRUD's - subsection Advertisement") you will find the steps to follow to create, edit, or delete an advertisement message in the scale.

 {: .item-step  .mdl-cell--12-col}
+In the **VAT** field you can execute the following actions according to your needs:
+- pressing the **magnifying glass** the search menu appears
+- In the box on the right you will see the details of the percentage rates created previously or you can expand the search by keyword.
+- The **symbol +** allows access to existing rates to make any modification
+- The **X symbol** allows you to remove the selected rate from the screen to perform the action again

+{: .item-step  .mdl-cell--12-col}
 To enter a lot number to the PLU, press the corresponding field to enable it.
 You can use the equipment's numeric keypad or activate the alphanumeric one by pressing the key <span class="systel-tecla-11"><span class="path1"></span><span class="path2"></span><span class="path3"></span><span class="path4"></span><span class="path5"></span><span class="path6"></span><span class="path7"></span><span class="path8"></span><span class="path9"></span><span class="path10"></span><span class="path11"></span><span class="path12"></span><span class="path13"></span></span>

 {: .img-capture}